 Although asbestos Artex ceilings are classified as a low risk material, we always recommend using a suitably qualified asbestos contractor to work on any asbestos material.
-If you go to our web page Selecting an asbestos removal contractor this will give more information.
+Check out Selecting an asbestos removal contractor for more information.

 If you still feel you want go ahead and drill the holes yourself you will need to follow the below instructions.

 - Disposable overalls fitted with a hood

 - Boots without laces (laced boots are hard to decontaminate)

 - Respiratory protective equipment (RPE).
 Disposable P3 masks are fine for this.

 Cover all surfaces, furniture and fittings with polythene sheeting.
 You might want to consider moving soft furnishings that cannot be wiped clean to a different room to avoid possible asbestos contamination.